antvis/AVA/sites/ava-site/docs/api/data-wizard/data-frame.en.md

 ```

 ## getByColumn
-Gets the data by Columns value.
+Get the data by columns value.

 ### Parameters
-**col** columns value _required_
+**col** Columns value _required_

-The column position to describe using the Columns value.
+The location of the column described by columns.

 Type `string | number`